 In a dream world, we would’ve gone to Red Rocks and caught a show there, but there just wasn’t anything overlapping during our trip.
 Just seeing the venue in real life was enough for me.
 The amphitheater is open to the public during the day even while production is getting set up for the show the following evening.
 It’s a busy spot with visitors, tourists and those hoping to make the most of a workout.
 Altitude is no joke in Denver.
 Winded after a flight of stairs, I’m sure I wouldn’t survive a workout there.

 Living in cities like Seattle and San Francisco, I’m used to a constant fast pace.
 It’s easy to forget that the majority of cities in America don’t operate the same way.
 By those standards, Denver is slower, but that doesn’t mean there’s less to do.
 It’s not any less fun than a major city, but they’ve made this pace work for them.
 Essentially vacations are for getting away from your usual environment not just physically, but mentally.
 And it felt good to slow down for a few days.
+I could definitely see myself moving to Denver one day.
+During my trip, I even found myself searching online for a denver real estate agent to get a feel for the types of properties and homes that are available here.
+Above all, it seems that Colorado is just such a nice state to live in.

 A quick summary of everywhere we went: